Ashwin7mak/qbui/ui/README.md

 3. You will need to have any services your tests will use running locally on your machine (e.g., Qbui, Core, EE)

+4. In `wdioSauce.conf.js`, uncomment the `dns: '127.0.0.1'`, line uner `sauceConnectOpts` toward the top of the file.

-4. By default, `wdioSauce.conf.js` does not have any tests activated.
+5. By default, `wdioSauce.conf.js` does not have any tests activated.
 Add tests or directories in the `specs` array in `wdioSauce.conf.js`.

-5. Run the tests with the play or debug button in Intellij.
+6. Run the tests with the play or debug button in Intellij.

 *Bonus 1:* You can login to SauceLabs and watch the tests run live (go to Dashboard -> Automated Tests)